timescale/docs/timescaledb/overview/deployment-options/index.md

 ## Timescale Forge

+Timescale Forge combines the power and reliability of TimescaleDB with a fully-managed, cloud-native experience that is easy to start and less expensive to operate.
 Creating an account in Timescale Forge takes 30 seconds and allows you to quickly deploy instances of many sizes.

 [Learn how to create your first instance][timescale-forge] in Timescale Forge.

 ## Timescale Cloud

+Timescale Cloud is a Database as a Service (DBaaS) offering that provides an easy way for you to analyze time-series.
+Powered by TimescaleDB, you can create database instances in the cloud and automate many of your most common operational tasks.
-Timescale Cloud is a fully managed service that is available in 75+ regions across AWS, Azure, and GCP.
+ This allows you to spend more time focusing on your time-series workloads and less time worrying about database management.
+Timescale Cloud is available in 75+ regions across AWS, Azure, and GCP.

 [Learn how to create your first instance][timescale-cloud] in Timescale Cloud.